VeronicaOS/CSM/README.md

 To run the app, run the following commands:

-Add the Live Server extensions on VS Code or simply drag the index.html file into an open browser.
+Add the Live Server extension in VS Code or simply drag the index.html file into an open browser.

 ## Contact